prometheus/jmx_exporter/README.md

 2. Add your certificate to the application's Java keystore

-The exporter YAML file `alias` should match the certificate alias of certificate you want to use for the HTTPS server.
+The exporter YAML file `alias` should match the certificate alias of the certificate you want to use for the HTTPS server.

 3. Define the application system properties for the Java keystore